Peter Vladimirov

 Peter or Pyotr Parfenovich Vlasov, better known under his pen name Vladimirov, (Пётр Парфёнович Влади́миров/Влáсов; 1905 – 10 September 1953) was a Soviet diplomat and journalist.
 He is best known for The Vladimirov Diaries, in which he recounted the events in Yan'an during the Second World War, particularly information on Mao Zedong.
+The diary criticized Mao's government, and was heavily edited for Soviet propaganda purposes.

 From May 1938 through to November 1945, he served as a correspondent for the Telegraph Agency of the Soviet Union (TASS).
-At the same time, from May 1942 to 1945, Vladimirov also acted as a liaison officer for Comintern to the headquarters of the Communist Party of China in Yan'an, the capital of the so-called Shaanxi-Gansu-Ningxia Border Region.
+At the same time, from May 1942 to 1945, Vladimirov also acted as a liaison officer for Comintern to the headquarters of the Chinese Communist Party in Yan'an, the capital of the Yan'an Soviet.

-In The Vladimirov Diaries, he recounted events in Yan'an during the Second World War.
-The diary criticized Mao's government and has been heavily edited for Soviet propaganda purposes.

-Vladimirov's last appointment was as a Soviet ambassador to Burma (1952); but, due to illness and death, he was unable to start working at that position.
+Vladimirov's last appointment was as a Soviet ambassador to Burma in 1952, but due to an illness which eventually led to his death, he had never taken up the position.

-Vlasov was married to Maria Danilovna Vlasova; they had two sons, Boris and Yury (1935 - 2021).
-Yury became an Olympic champion in weightlifting and a prominent writer, he published his father's diaries in 1973, twenty years after his death.
+Vlasov was married to Maria Danilovna Vlasova; they had two sons, Boris and Yury.
+Yury became an Olympic weightlifting champion and a prominent writer; he published his father's diaries in 1973, twenty years after his death.
+According to Philip Short, this was done "on instructions from the CPSU Central Committee Secretariat, 'in the context of worsening relations with China', and underwent high-level editing and censorship.
+Its purpose was propagandistic.
+No contemporary diary ever existed, but it was based, at least in part, on Vlasov's radio messages to Moscow, conserved in the Soviet archives."
+Yury would also go on to claim that his father was poisoned "on the orders of" Soviet secret police chief Lavrentiy Beria.